widelang/draft/README.md

 $n:= 3

--- after lines of code
+-- ... after 1000 lines of code

 $n = 4 -- clear that is Mutable

 n:= 5
 n = 6 ❌ -- Error: cannot assign twice to immutable
 ```

 See?
-Always using $ Change state makes it clearer when multiple shadowing.
+Always using `$` Change Intent makes it clearer when exchanging shadowing.

 ## `#` Enumerable Intent